This vision statement is intended to be the driving vision for the Phorge project.

 - Phorge is not a service.
 Users are free to host on their own infrastructure.

-Phorge is an open source community fork of Phabricator™ built by Phacility™, Inc. In May 2021 Phacility announced that it would wind down its hosting services, support services, as well as no longer maintaining the Phabricator project.
+Phorge is an open source community fork of Phabricator™ built by Phacility™, Inc. In May 2021 Phacility announced that it would wind down its hosting services, support services, as well as no longer maintaining the Phabricator.
 A subset of the existing community eager to see the project continue with both maintenance and feature enhancements decided to organize and start Phorge.

 Much of Phorge’s design tenets and goals, along with its flavor, are rooted in and continued from its origins from Phabricator.